Indiana Pacers: 2010–2012: The arrival of Paul George and Danny Granger's final years

+2012–2017: The Paul George era

+2012–2014: Championship aspirations

 On June 26, 2012, general manager David Morway officially resigned.
 The following day, president of basketball operations, Larry Bird stepped down.
 Bird and Morway were officially replaced by Donnie Walsh and Kevin Pritchard, respectively.
 Walsh returned to the organization after spending the previous three seasons in the Knicks' front office.
 Pritchard was promoted by the Pacers after serving as the team's director of player personnel.
 In the 2012 NBA draft, the Pacers selected Miles Plumlee with the 26th pick and acquired Orlando Johnson, the 36th pick from the Sacramento Kings.
-The team also acquired key bench players Ian Mahinmi, Gerald Green, and D.J.
-Augustin.
+The team also acquired key bench players Ian Mahinmi, Gerald Green, and D. J. Augustin.

 On April 7, 2013, the Pacers clinched their first Central Division championship since the 2003–04 season.
-They finished the 2012–13 season with a 49–32 record, the 3rd seed in the Eastern Conference, and beat the Atlanta Hawks in the first round of the playoffs.
-The Pacers then beat the New York Knicks in six games to advance to the Eastern Conference Finals for the first time since 2004 to face the defending champs, the Miami Heat.
-The Pacers lost Game 1 of the Eastern Conference Finals on May 22, 2013, in overtime 103–102.
-On May 24, 2013, in Game 2 of the Eastern Conference Finals, the Pacers were victorious by a score of 97–93.
+They finished the 2012–13 season with a 49–32 record, the third seed in the Eastern Conference, and beat the Atlanta Hawks in the first round of the playoffs.
+The Pacers then beat the New York Knicks in six games to advance to the Eastern Conference finals for the first time since 2004 to face the defending champs, the Miami Heat.
+The Pacers lost game 1 of the Eastern Conference finals on May 22, 2013, in overtime 103–102.
+On May 24, 2013, in game 2 of the Eastern Conference finals, the Pacers were victorious by a score of 97–93.
 The game was clinched for Indiana after David West deflected a pass from LeBron James.
 The team headed home to Indianapolis, where they had been a perfect 6–0 in the playoffs.
-The Heat won Game 3 in Indianapolis on May 26, 2013, with contributions from role players Udonis Haslem and Chris Andersen, and won 114–96.
-The Pacers bounced back in Game 4 – with a strong contribution from Lance Stephenson – and won 99–92.
-The Pacers lost Game 5 in Miami on May 30 but won Game 6 at home on June 1, extending the series to Game 7.
-The Pacers were defeated by Miami, 99–76.
+The Heat won game 3 in Indianapolis on May 26, 2013, with contributions from role players Udonis Haslem and Chris Andersen, and won 114–96.
+The Pacers bounced back in game 4 with a strong contribution from Lance Stephenson and won 99–92.
+The Pacers lost game 5 in Miami on May 30 but won game 6 at home on June 1, extending the series to game 7.
+The Pacers were defeated by Miami 99–76.